Nevada Department of Tourism and Cultural Affairs

 The Nevada Department of Tourism and Cultural Affairs is a state government agency in Nevada that focuses on the promotion and regulation of Nevada's tourism and cultural industries and landmarks.

 History

-The department was the result of a merge between the existing commission on tourism and the Nevada Department of Cultural Affairs.
-The commission on tourism was founded in 1983, consisting of two divisions, a tourism division and a publication division.
-The latter published the Nevada Magazine, which has been in circulation since 1936 after it was first published by the state highway department under the name Nevada Highway and Parks.
+The department was the result of a merger between the existing commission on tourism and the Nevada Department of Cultural Affairs.
+The tourism commission was founded in 1983, consisting of two divisions, a tourism division and a publication division.
+The latter published Nevada Magazine, which has been in circulation since 1936 after it was first published by the state highway department under the name Nevada Highways and Parks.

 The Nevada Department of Cultural Affairs was originally known as the Department of Museums, Library, and Arts and was founded in 1993.
 The current structure of the newly merged department was put in place following a 2011 Nevada statute.
 Within this structure, the commission of tourism remained as a separate entity under the supervision of the Nevada Department of Tourism and Cultural Affairs.